web-deps/odom/docs/components.md

 </html>
 ```

-In the following sections we will look at the contents of each one of the main elements of the HTML.
+In the following sections, we will look at the contents of each one of the main elements of the HTML.

 #### Head